lizmat/raku-all-modules/spitsh/spitsh/README.md

 # 👻 Spook in the Shell 👻 (Spit-sh) [![Build Status](https://travis-ci.org/spitsh/spitsh.svg?branch=master)](https://travis-ci.org/spitsh/spitsh)

 **Sp**ook **i**n **t**he **Sh**ell (Spit or Spit-sh), is Perl-6-like
-language and compiler for producing modular, dynamic and testable shell scripts.
-Its purpose is to specify and test configurations for modern UNIX-like systems. **It's very new and experimental and doesn't do a lot yet**.
+language that compiles into modular, dynamic and testable shell scripts.
+Its purpose is to specify and test configurations for modern UNIX-like systems. **It's currently pre-Alpha software - use it at your own risk**

-## Where it fits
+## Configuration as a Shell Script

 Here are a few of the goals of Spit-sh as a configurtion utility:

 - It shouldn't require any software on the target system other than